3a1b2c3/CesiumUnrealMars/README.md

 **Add a new level** and call it "Mars", you may want to set it as default in **project settings**.

-Enable the **Cesium Unreal plugin** available at Unreal [[Marketplace]](https://cesium.com/learn/unreal/unreal-quickstart)  it will show up in ui, you see a green and blue icon and a panel on the right when you click that icon.
-Getting a cesium ion token is optional for this project since we are using our own assets and no terrain or maps.
+Enable the **Cesium Unreal plugin** available at Unreal [Marketplace](https://cesium.com/learn/unreal/unreal-quickstart).
+It will show up in ui, you see a green and blue icon and a Cesium panel on the right when you click that icon.
+Getting a **cesium ion token** is optional for this project since we are using our own assets and no terrain or maps.

 <img src="https://user-images.githubusercontent.com/74843139/146661875-0fb51be6-275a-42f2-b33e-27b9f492eecc.png" width=400>

 The **Unreal cesium panel** shows on the left.
 It opens if you hit the **cesium icon** pictured on the top right above and find the “Cesium” section in Details tab.
-S

 ## Add the mars terrain tile set

 Make a **“Blank 3d Tiles Tileset”** actor in the cesium panel by hitting the plus sign next to it.

-Set the “source” attribute to “url” and add the link below as shown in the next picture (left).
+Set the **“source” attribute **to “url” and add the link below as shown in the next picture (left). https://raw.githubusercontent.com/NASA-AMMOS/3DTilesSampleData/master/msl-dingo-gap/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize_tileset.json

-https://raw.githubusercontent.com/NASA-AMMOS/3DTilesSampleData/master/msl-dingo-gap/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize/0528_0260184_to_s64o256_colorize_tileset.json

 <img src="https://user-images.githubusercontent.com/74843139/146661882-47df2114-278d-45cf-8c10-bc4efd81d55d.png" width=400> <img src="https://user-images.githubusercontent.com/74843139/146661885-ce606870-7b09-404d-bc09-e4df8d5e5ea1.png" width=400>